 Cost: MYR 5 entry fee.

-Where to Eat: Central Market’s food court has a variety of local dishes, offering an ideal spot to sample Malay cuisine.
+Afternoon – Lunch and Shopping in Central Market Where to Eat: Central Market’s food court has a variety of local dishes, offering an ideal spot to sample Malay cuisine.
+Shopping: Central Market is also great for picking up handicrafts, textiles, and souvenirs, making it a convenient stop for last-minute shopping.

 Cost: MYR 20-30 for lunch; MYR 10-100 for souvenirs.

-What to Do: Head back to your hotel to pack up and freshen up for your journey home.
+Evening – Departure Prep and Final Stroll What to Do: Head back to your hotel to pack up and freshen up for your journey home.
 If time permits, take a final stroll around the Bukit Bintang area to soak in the vibrant city one last time.

 Airport Transfer: Plan for transportation back to the airport.
 The KLIA Express train offers a quick and efficient ride from the city center to Kuala Lumpur International Airport.